 Blackburn College students help shape the future of the NHS

-Students from Blackburn College are helping to shape the future of the NHS in a scheme designed to prevent medical errors from occurring within NHS operating theatres across the UK.
+Creative Arts students from Blackburn College are helping to shape the future of the NHS in a scheme designed to prevent medical errors from occurring within NHS operating theatres across the UK.

 ‘10,000 feet’ has been adapted from the aviation industry where the need for focused attention is paramount and the use of a key ‘safe phrase’ prevents unnecessary conversation and focuses the team involved.